The starting gun on the race to decarbonize fired a long time ago.

 Destination 2050 is the theme of POWERGEN International, a nod to all the utilities and industries aiming for net-zero carbon emissions by that (not so) faraway year.
 The Future of Electricity is guaranteed, but what it will look like is molded by what’s happening now.

-This month’s POWERGEN+ online series is focused around that future now.
+This week’s POWERGEN+ online series is focused around that future now.
 Another wise man once said that “decarbonization doesn’t just mean renewables,” and he clearly was on to something.